Codox/AWMS-Keycloak/README.md

-# AWMS Hyperlogic: Keycloak
+# AWMS: Keycloak

-This repository holds the configuration and Docker images to configure Keycloak for the AWMS Hyperlogic service.
+This repository holds the configuration and Docker images to configure Keycloak for AWMS.

 There are **2** images associated with this repository:

-- **awms-hyperlogic-keycloak**: The Keycloak server
+- **awms-keycloak**: The Keycloak server
-- **awms-hyperlogic-keycloak-cli**: The CLI tool responsible for applying configurations to Keycloak between version updates
+- **awms-keycloak-cli**: The CLI tool responsible for applying configurations to Keycloak between version updates

 ## Installation
 ### AWMS Hyperlogic Keycloak